 Idle Reduction Research and Development

-The U.S. Department of Energy (DOE) is leading research and development on technologies that reduce the need for vehicle idling while maintaining or improving driver comfort.
+The U.S. Department of Energy (DOE) has long led research and development on technologies that reduce the need for vehicle idling while maintaining or improving driver comfort.
 Some of these research efforts are described below.

 Comfort in the Cab

-DOE leads idle reduction research projects, such as the Heavy-Duty Vehicle (HDV) Thermal Management program, also referred to as the CoolCab project, which uses infrared images to evaluate insulation and heat transfer in truck cabs.
+DOE leads idle reduction research projects, such as the Heavy-Duty Vehicle (HDV) Thermal Management program, where researchers use analysis and modeling to assess the energy saving impact of advanced climate control materials and equipment on heavy-duty vehicles.

 Idling Reduction for Long-Haul Trucks: An Economic Comparison of On-Board and Wayside Options

-Work being performed by researchers at Argonne National Laboratory considers the costs and return on investment (ROI) of idling reduction (IR) equipment for both truck owners and owners of electrified parking space (EPS)—also known as truck stop electrification—equipment.
+Researchers at Argonne National Laboratory considered the costs and return on investment (ROI) of idling reduction (IR) equipment for both truck owners and owners of electrified parking space (EPS) equipment (also known as truck stop electrification equipment).
 In the case of truck owners, the analysis examined key variables such as the number of idling hours to be displaced (generally 1,000 to 2,000 hours per year) and the price of fuel ($0 per gallon to $5 per gallon).
 Owners agree that the ideal IR option would provide complete services in varied climates and locations, while offering the best ROI for trucks that log many idling hours.
 For trucks that require fewer idling hours, options with a fixed cost per hour (e.g., EPS) were most attractive.
 EPS, however, is particularly cost effective for trucks on prescribed routes with a need for regular, extended stops at terminals.

 Updated Comparison of Energy Use and Emissions of Idling Reduction Options for Heavy-Duty Diesel Trucks

-Since researchers at Argonne National Laboratory completed their analysis of the full fuel-cycle effects of idle reduction technologies (work described in section below), emissions requirements for new trucks have become much more stringent.
+Since researchers at Argonne National Laboratory completed their analysis of the full fuel-cycle effects of idle reduction technologies (work described in the following section), emissions requirements for new trucks have become much more stringent.
 Analysis of preliminary data reveals that newer truck models at idle emit NOx at levels comparable to diesel auxiliary power units (APUs) and particulate matter (PM) at considerably reduced levels.
-To further reduce PM emissions, installing particulate filters on APUs, as required in California for APUs on 2007 and later model year trucks, is likely needed.
-Using fuel-fired heaters to provide cabin heat to resting truck drivers is still the option with the lowest emissions impact.
-All idling-reduction equipment reduces emissions compared to older trucks that do not meet new truck emission standards.
+To further reduce PM emissions, installing particulate filters on APUs is likely needed (as required in California for APUs on 2007 and later model year trucks).
+When resting drivers need only heat, the use of fuel-fired heaters is the most cost-effective option and the one with the lowest emissions impact.
+All idle-reduction equipment reduces emissions compared to older trucks that do not meet new truck emission standards.

 Estimating Energy Use and Emissions of Idling Reduction Options for Heavy-Duty Diesel Trucks

-Pollution and energy analyses of different idle-reduction technologies are often limited to localized vehicle emissions, neglecting upstream energy use and regional emissions.
-Researchers at Argonne National Laboratory analyzed the full fuel-cycle effects of current idle reduction technologies.
-Researchers compared emissions, energy use, and proximity to urban populations for nine alternatives, including idling, electrified parking spaces, APUs, and several combinations of these.
-They compared effects for the United States and seven states.
-The research showed that it is important to consider the full-fuel-cycle impacts during any technology comparison, because upstream impacts can significantly alter the relative positions of the options.
+Pollution and energy analyses of different idle-reduction technologies are often limited to local vehicle emissions, but it’s also important to consider upstream energy use and regional emissions.
+Researchers at Argonne National Laboratory analyzed the full fuel-cycle effects of idle-reduction technologies.
+They compared emissions, energy use, and proximity to urban populations for nine alternatives, including idling, electrified parking spaces, APUs, and several combinations of these.
+The researchers compared effects for the United States overall and seven individual states.
+The research showed that it is important to consider the full fuel-cycle impacts in any technology comparison, because upstream impacts can significantly alter the relative positions of the options.

 Stop and Restart Effects on Vehicle Starting Systems

-In 2015, Energetics Incorporated conducted a study for Argonne National Laboratory to investigate the concern some drivers have about starter motor and battery wear caused by turning a vehicle off and on frequently to reduce idling time.
-It concluded that, in general, drivers can save money by turning off the engine for short stops (<1 minute), such as at drive-throughs.
+In 2015, Energetics Incorporated conducted a study for Argonne National Laboratory to investigate starter motor and battery wear caused by turning a vehicle off and on frequently to reduce idling time.
+The study concluded that, in general, drivers can save money by turning off the engine for short stops (<1 minute), such as at drive-throughs.
 When stopped in traffic, however, motorists should keep the engine on for safety reasons.
 For a typical driver, the wear on starting-system components resulting from additional daily start cycles will be negligible.
 For more information, see the report Stop and Restart Effects on Modern Vehicle Starting System Components—Longevity and Economic Factors.

 Idling Versus Stopping and Restarting